-The Company is currently in discussions with a number of groups to raise capital.
-The Company must raise capital in the second half of 2015, which may be completed in a number of ways, including but not limited to, selling equity capital, a combination of strategic partnerships, debt finance, offtake financing, royalty financing and other capital markets alternatives.
-Although the Company has been successful in raising additional funds to date, given the current economic climate, the ability to raise funds may not be possible.
-The Company has been pursuing capital raising options since early 2015 and, to date, has not been successful in closing a transaction.
-As such, there can be no assurance that adequate or sufficient funding will be available to the Company to meet the Company's commitments.
+The Company must raise capital in the fourth quarter of 2015, which may be completed in a number of ways, including but not limited to, selling equity capital, a combination of strategic partnerships, debt finance, offtake financing, royalty financing and other capital markets alternatives.
+In the current state of the metals capital markets, any significant capital raising(s) will likely be very dilutive to the Company's potential interest in the Tamarack Project and/or to current shareholders' interests in the Company.
+Although the Company was successful in raising additional funds in the past, given the current climate, the ability to raise funds has been and may continue to be difficult.
+The Company has been pursuing capital raising options since early 2015 and, to date, has not been successful, although it is in advanced discussions with a party to raise capital with the goal to conclude same in December.
+There can be no assurance that these discussions will be successfully concluded or that, in any event, adequate or sufficient funding will be available to the Company to meet the Company's commitments.
 Such uncertainty casts doubt on the Company's ability to continue as a going concern.
+Failure to continue as a going concern would require that the Company's assets and liabilities be restated on a liquidation basis, which would differ from the going concern basis.